Choosing equipment for leisure activities

 Saucepans can be heavy, especially when full, and their handles difficult to grip.
 Techniques, accessories and features to consider include:

-- saucepans with a handle on either side which allow you to evenly distribute the weight between both hands
+- a saucepan with a handle on either side allows you to evenly distribute the weight between both hands

 - saucepans with angled handles may help you to hold the pan with your hands in a more natural position and use the strength of both your wrist and your arm

-- heavier saucepans may have more stability and thus be easier for people with a tremor to use
+- heavier saucepans may have more stability and could be easier for people with a tremor to use

 - some saucepans, available on the high street, have a straining system incorporated within the design which avoids the need to use a separate colander

 - using a cooking basket can help reduce the effort required to drain a saucepan as it splits the combined weight of the saucepan, water and food.
-You fill the saucepan with water and place it onto the hob.
-Then put your food into the wire basket and place the basket and food into the saucepan.
-When the food is cooked the basket can be lifted out with the food and served.
+For exmaple, the saucepan is filled with water placed onto the hob.
+Food is popped into the wire basket - the basket and food are then placed into the saucepan.
+When the food is cooked, the basket can be lifted out with the food and served.
 When cold, the water can be drained out of the saucepan.
-Thus you do not need to lift the combined weight of the saucepan, water and food at the same time
+This avoids the need for you to lift the combined weight of the saucepan, water and food at the same time

 Chopping and slicing